“Self-Portrait with Alphie” - Steve Hickoff (acrylic)

 He also co-wrote lyrics to “Drivin’ on 9” using lines of poetry from one of his notebooks, a song first recorded by Ed’s Redeeming Qualities, later covered by The Breeders on the platinum-certified album Last Splash.

-Hickoff has published books on fly fishing (Wilderness Adventures Press), wild turkeys (Stackpole Books), the Pittsburgh Steelers (Triumph Books), along with numerous poetry chapbooks and collections.
+Hickoff has published books on fly fishing (Wilderness Adventures Press), wild turkeys (Stackpole Books), the Pittsburgh Steelers (Triumph Books), along with poetry chapbooks and collections.

 He’s received Granite State College’s Distinguished Faculty Award, given in recognition of teaching excellence, and the NWTF’s Tom Kelly Communicator of the Year Award for his long-standing commitment to sharing the wild turkey conservation success story.